By: Claire Wilson. Last Updated: April 2022

 • Activities: Pharma – API Manufacturing

-Their site in Cork was originally established in 1975 with Thermo Fisher taking over the operation of the site in 2019 from GlaxoSmithKline.
+Their site in Cork was originally established in 1975, with Thermo Fisher taking over the operation of the site from GlaxoSmithKline in 2019.
 It now produces active pharmaceutical ingredients for treating conditions such as cancer, depression, and Parkinson’s.

 Interested in a Pharma Manufacturing Career?